 If you’ve fallen behind on mortgage payments but are ready to pay back everything you owe, you may be ready to reinstate your mortgage.

-Reinstating a mortgage means that you have enough money to fully pay back ALL the missed payments you owe and any additional late fees the bank has charged.
+Mortgage reinstatement means that you have enough money to fully pay back ALL the missed payments you owe and any additional late fees the bank has charged.

 Reinstating sounds straightforward.
 You would think that the banks would make it easy for you to reinstate but it often can be challenging to complete the reinstatement process, especially if you’re already facing foreclosure.

 Here are the main challenges you are likely to face:

 - There are multiple parties involved.
 If you’re facing foreclosure, you likely have a Trustee or Foreclosure Attorney’s office involved in the transaction.
 The Trustee works with your lender to determine the reinstatement amount so you now have two parties involved instead of one.

 - The Trustee produces the reinstatement quote (and adds the foreclosure fees and costs) but the lender gives them the delinquent payment amount.
 The Trustee and the bank are responsible for calculating different parts of your total reinstatement number.
 This requires them to communicate with each other which can create confusion and time delays.

 - Reinstatement Quotes expire quickly (sometimes as often as every 15 days).
 As time passes, the amount of money you have to pay to reinstate your loan continues to go up.
 It would be convenient if Trustees could issue reinstatement quotes for long periods of time but they don’t.
 Some Trustees issue reinstatement quotes that only last for 15 days before the amount changes.
 You cannot reinstate your mortgage unless you are reinstating based on the number provided in an unexpired reinstatement quote, so it’s easy to get trapped in a cycle of expiring quotes, making it difficult to ever have a valid quote for more than a few days.